leftfield-geospatial/homonim/docs/api.rst

 Getting started
 ---------------

-Surface reflectance correction is implemented in the :class:`~homonim.fuse.RasterFuse` class.
-Here we use it to correct an aerial image to surface reflectance, by fusing it with a Sentinel-2 reference.
+Here we use the :class:`~homonim.fuse.RasterFuse` class to correct an aerial image to surface reflectance, by fusing it with a Sentinel-2 reference.
+The images are taken from the ``homonim`` test data.

 .. code:: python